Creating a Suspended Ceiling

 - Increase the Thickness of Layer 1 so that it equals the desired length of the ceiling hangers.
 In this example, 24" is used.

 - Click the Plan Material button and choose the custom "Ceiling Hanger & Screws" material that you created.
+If this is in a different plan than the one the material was created in click the Library Material button instead to find the material.

 - If you want, you can add a Fill Style to be used by the Auto Detail tool in Cross Section views.
 In this example, "Vertical Hatch" with 24" Spacing is used.